Identity, nationhood and belonging at FMAV

 Exhibition Yael Bartana, The Missing Negatives of the Sonnenfeld Collection (2008), Fondazione Modena Arti Visive

-The last room houses the photographic series The Missing Negatives of the Sonnenfeld Collection, where Bartana selected photographs from the extensive archive of legendary photo journalists Leni and Herbert Sonnenfeld, who documented Palestine / Eretz Israel in the years 1933-1948.
-Adopting that same heroic style, Bartana re-staged the original photographs with the help of young Arabs and Arab Jews, who are currently residing in Israel.
-Portraying her models as beautiful, joyous, hopeful farmers, workers and soldiers.
-The series creates a utopian moment that challenges the ethos of the Zionist movement.
+The last room features the photographic series The Missing Negatives of the Sonnenfeld Collection in which Bartana selected photographs from the extensive archives of legendary photo journalists Leni and Herbert Sonnenfeld who documented Palestine/Eretz Israel in the years running from 1933 to 1948.
+Adhering to the same heroic style, Bartana’s photographs are captured with the help of young Arabs and Arab Jews currently residing in Israel.
+Bartana portrays his models as beautiful, joyful and hopeful farmers, workers and soldiers.
+The series sets up a utopian moment that challenges the ethics of the Zionist movement.